 4National Institute of Health and Care Research Southampton Biomedical Research Centre, University Hospital Southampton National Health Service Foundation Trust and University of Southampton, Southampton, Hampshire, United Kingdom

-†Contributed equally to this work.

 *Correspondence to: Professor G.C.
 Burdge, School of Human Development and Health, Faculty of Medicine, University of Southampton, Southampton, Hampshire, SO16 6YD, United Kingdom g.c.burdge@soton.ac.uk

-Abstract
+stract

 Tetracosahexaenoic acid (24:6ω-3) is an intermediate in the conversion of 18:3ω-3 to 22:6ω-3 in mammals.
 There is limited information about whether cells can assimilate and metabolise exogenous 24:6ω-3.
 This study compared the effect of incubation with 24:6ω-3 on the fatty acid composition of two related cell types, primary CD3+ T lymphocytes and Jurkat T cell leukaemia, which differ in the integrity of the polyunsaturated fatty acid (PUFA) biosynthesis pathway.
 24:6ω-3 was only detected in either cell type when cells were incubated with 24:6ω-3.
 Incubation with 24:6ω-3 induced similar increments in the amount of 22:6ω-3 in both cell types and modified the homeoviscous adaptations fatty acid composition induced by activation of T lymphocytes.
 The effect of incubation with 18:3ω-3 compared to 24:6ω-3 on the increment in 22:6ω-3 was tested in Jurkat cells because primary T cells cannot convert 18:3ω-3 to 22:6ω-3.
 The increment in the 22:6ω-3 content of Jurkat cells incubated with 24:6ω-3 was 19.5-fold greater than that of cells incubated with 18:3ω-3.
 Acyl-coA oxidase siRNA knockdown decreased the amount of 22:6ω-3 and increased the amount of 24:6ω-3 in Jurkat cells.
 These findings show exogenous 24:6ω-3 can be incorporated into primary human T lymphocytes and Jurkat cells and induces changes in fatty acid composition consistent with its conversion to 22:6ω-3 via a mechanism involving peroxisomal β-oxidation that is regulated independently from the integrity of the upstream PUFA synthesis pathway.
 One further implication is that consuming 24:6ω-3 may be an effective alternative means of achieving health benefits attributed to 20:5ω-3 and 22:6ω-3.